 Travel and Transportation

 Early 19th-century America was a rapidly expanding nation and its people becoming a highly mobile population, pushing further west into newly opened lands.
 The future of America depended upon its ability to construct a network of reliable transportation systems that connected the small villages to the centers of commerce, manufacture, and trade.

-Migration has been an important force in the development of America.
-Early settlers realized that the advancement of their civilization was dependent upon a continuous supply of mobile humans who were willing to pack their belongings and their families, to relocate to another part of the continent, to transplant their culture, and to resume life in a new environment.
+Early settlers realized that the advancement of their civilization was dependent upon a continuous supply of mobile humans who were willing to pack their belongings and their families, relocate to another part of the continent, transplant their culture, and resume life in a new environment.

 Women and the Law in Early 19th Century

 A woman's gender and marital status were the primary determinants of her legal standing in Indiana and much of America from 1800 to 1850.
 By custom and law she did not enjoy all of the rights of citizenship.
 In the legal realm women were decidedly dependent, subservient, and unequal.